jenellefeather/tfcochleagram/README.md

 # tfcochleagram

 Tensorflow wrappers to integrate cochleagram generation (https://github.com/mcdermottLab/pycochleagram) in tensorflow, allowing for gradient computations on the cochleagram generation graph.
-Cochleagrams are a variation on spectrograms, and default arguments will use half cosine filters at erb spacing but custom filters of the correct shape can alternatively be provided.
+Cochleagrams are a variation on spectrograms but with filter shapes and widths motivated by human perception.
+Default arguments use half cosine filters at erb spacing.
+Custom filters can alternatively be provided.
+After initial (bandpass) filtering, the signals are envelope extracted, compressed, and downsampled to construct the cochleagram representation.

 ## Getting Started